dbtmpl/dbtmpl.github.io/README.md

 Hi there!
 I am David and I enjoy working on computer vision and machine learning research related things.
 In January 2021 I finished my two-year research Master's in Artificial Intelligence at the University of Amsterdam.
 I spent my thesis with the Autonomous Driving Team at TomTom.
 The internship resulted in the publication _Prior to Segment:
-Foreground Cues for Weakly Annotated Classes in Partially Supervised Instance Segmentation_ which was accepted at __ICCV 2021__.
+Foreground Cues for Weakly Annotated Classes in Partially Supervised Instance Segmentation_ which was accepted at _ICCV 2021_.

-I spent my undergraduate in the field of Human Computer Interaction where my focus lied on human-robot interaction, biopsychology and creating intuitive interfaces in VR.
+I pursued my undergraduate in the field of Human Computer Interaction where my focus lied on human-robot interaction, biopsychology and creating intuitive interfaces in VR.
 I also had the chance to dive deep into software engineering principles, algorithms & data structures and theoretical informatics.